unprosaiclabyrinth/Vara/README.md

 ## Syntax and Semantics

 Vara allows manipulating symbolic expressions and using them as first-class values.
 Every construct you build is represented uniformly as an instance of some subtype of the expression supertype in Vara: **`VaraExpr`**, be it a constant, a variable, a sum, a product, or a more exotic algebraic expression.
 Variables can be written simply as Strings and Vara will implicitly convert them to type `VaraExpr` given the import `org.vara.Variable`.
-Similarly, Vara implicitly converts constants of type Double to `VaraExpr` given the import `org.vara.VaraExpr.*`.
+Similarly, Vara implicitly converts constants of supertypes Int or Double to `VaraExpr` given the import `org.vara.VaraExpr.*`.
 This way, Vara strives to provide natural readability of symbolic expressions.
 The following are valid expressions in Vara:
 ```scala
 val variable: VaraExpr = "x"
 val constant: VaraExpr = 3